ngxs/store/README.md

 }
 ```

-In this example our `AnimalService` calls out to our backend and returns an observable.
+In this example, `AnimalService` calls out to our backend and returns an observable.
-We map the result of that observable into a new event passing the results as the payload.
+We map the result of that observable into a new event, passing the results as the payload.
-It will automatically map observables, promises and raw events for you.
-So you can do things like:
+NGXS will automatically map observables, promises, and raw events so you can do things like:

 ```javascript
 /** Returns a observable event */